 Global GHG emissions*

 Although GHG emissions in Japan have been decreasing by a wide margin as a result of various efforts and structural reforms, GHG emissions overseas have been increasing due to the start-up of new plants.
 The Asahi Kasei Group will employ a range of measures to further reduce total global GHG emissions toward a target to be achieved in 2030, in accordance with the Paris Agreement.
-Fiscal 2016 Scope 1 CO2 emissions were 2.84 million tons and fiscal 2016 Scope 2 CO2 emissions were 1.02 million tons.
+Fiscal 2016 Scope 1 GHG emissions were 2.84 million tons of CO2-eq and fiscal 2016 Scope 2 GHG emissions were 1.02 million tons of CO2-eq.

 The Asahi Kasei Group's efforts to reduce CO2 and GHG emissions in Japan